 6. Not Checking References

-You have a good feeling about a candidate you just interviewed, so you skip the boring step of checking references and hire her.
+You have a good feeling about a candidate you just interviewed, so you skip the boring step of checking references and hiring her.
 But later you come to find out that she lied on her resume, or that she was fired from her last three jobs.
-Knowing this up front could help you from a disastrous hire.
+Knowing this upfront could help you from a disastrous hire.